 Hi Thunderbird Families:

+Welcome back!
+We hope you had a wonderful and relaxing Christmas break, we wish you all the best for 2020!
 Please take some time to read our monthly update below for the latest and greatest tips and things you need to know.
-There are so many amazing things going on in the Thunderbird Nest you don’t want to miss out.
 Thanks so much!

-We do our best to communicate the Code of Conduct to our Thunderbirds regularly through daily announcements, posters, assemblies, classroom meetings, it is outlined in our agendas, etc. However, we need your support to communicate this to your children also.
+We recognize that students, especially our younger ones, often get carried away when playing creative and imaginative games on the school yard, sometimes resulting in a bump to the head, a scrape, hurt feelings, etc. When our older students are playing soccer, basketball or catch in our zones designed for ball play, there are also elements of risk associated with this type of play.
+However, where we have reason to pause and reflect is when students blatantly play rough, trying to hurt each other in games such as keep away, wrestling, pile-up, jumping on each other when not expected, etc. These games regularly result in students getting hurt, evoke angry feelings between peers and sometimes involve pushing and shoving and inappropriate language.
+This type of play is not supported at St. Daniel school.
+We do our best to communicate this to our Thunderbirds regularly through daily announcements, posters, assemblies, classroom meetings, it is outlined in our agendas, etc. However, we need your support to communicate this to your children also.
 It is important that we work together to ensure a safe and enjoyable school environment for everyone.
 Below is a list of our “I Can” Agreements.
 These agreements were developed last year in collaboration with a group of students and administration.
 They are reviewed regularly at assemblies and over the announcements, in classrooms, they are in our agendas, at all doorways, in each classroom, in all teacher and lunch hour supervisor yard duty binders.
 It would be a great support if you could take some time to review what these expectations mean and what they may look like in the Thunderbird Nest.
-Please couple this messaging with the understanding that overly rude, defiant, disrespectful, non compliant, aggressive behaviour or intentional rough play is not acceptable at school.
+Please couple this messaging with the understanding that overly aggressive games or intentional rough play is not acceptable at school.
 Thanks for your continued support!

 St. Daniel Student I Can Agreements: